CAUT Policy Statement

 Academic Staff as Teachers

-Academic staff members have the right to assess and evaluate student performance, to organize course content and classroom or laboratory activities, and to employ methodology and didactic material, including textbooks, in a manner consistent with relevant academic standards and the course description approved by the senior academic body of the institution, provided that these policies and course descriptions do not infringe the individual's academic freedom.
+Academic staff have the right to assess and evaluate student performance, to organize course content and classroom or laboratory activities, and to employ methodology and didactic material, including textbooks, in a manner consistent with relevant academic standards and the course description approved by the senior academic body of the institution, provided that these policies and course descriptions do not infringe the individual's academic freedom.
 In multi-section courses, or in team teaching, the same principles apply.

-Where appropriate, academic staff members should encourage students to debate and discuss course content.
+Where appropriate, academic staff should encourage students to debate and discuss course content.
 Academic staff have the right to promote and guide student participation in class discussions as they see fit within the framework of human rights and professional standards.

 They should be fair in evaluating their students.